-Let’s put it out there first: yes, we are an event agency.
+Let’s put it out there first: yes, we are an agency that works on events (amongst other things).
 No, we don’t think you should always work with an event agency because it’s money for us/them.
 Yes, we have turned down customers when we thought we can’t provide enough added value.

 Events as a marketing channel for your business

-It does look like running your own event is a good idea, but you’ll still want to review how this fits into your overall marketing strategy and budget.
+If it does look like running your own event is a good idea, don’t jump straight into it just now.
+You’ll still want to review how this fits into your overall marketing strategy and budget.
 Here’s an article we’ve written on the first steps when considering running an event.

 An event agency can cover everything you need: event ideas, planning, logistics, marketing, production, sales.
-What they will do for you and when you choose to work with them will differ based on the stage your company is in, so we’ve looked at this based on if you are or not an events company and if you are experienced in running events.
+What they will do for you and when you choose to work with them will differ based on the stage your company is in, so we’ve looked at this based on your needs and experience in running events.